 Our First Java House

 In April 1994, Tara launched the first Java House location on the second floor of Prairie Lights.
 She opened the Washington Street store in October of the same year.
 The Mormon Trek and First Avenue locations followed in 1998 and 2003.
-In 2005, The Java House earned the University of Iowa Hospitals and Clinics contract to operate kiosks in the hospitals, which led to the three outlets that currently have a home in UIHC.
+In 2005, The Java House earned the University of Iowa Hospitals and Clinics contract to operate kiosks in the hospitals.
+This led to the current Java House kiosk on the university’s Medical Campus, located in the Pappajohn Biomedical Discovery Building.
+In late 2019, an additional location opened in North Liberty, featuring the ever-popular drive thru option.

 One of the questions Tara answers most frequently is, “Where did you get all the furniture?”
 In fact, the ambiance that is essential to The Java House experience was created sort of by accident by Tara’s family.
 Her father told her, “Give me a credit card with lots of credit.”
 The night before the Washington Street location opened, a big white van appeared, filled with antique furniture.
 Unbeknownst to Tara, and with her family’s help, her father had scoured hundreds of antique stores in Iowa to find just the right furniture to create the perfect coffee house environment.
 It took lots of cob web removal, wood re-gluing and reupholstering to create the Java House atmosphere that guests know today.